dharmab/skyeye/README.md

 # SkyEye: AI Powered GCI Bot for DCS

-SkyEye is a concept for a new [Ground Controlled Intercept](https://en.wikipedia.org/wiki/Ground-controlled_interception) (GCI) bot for the flight simulator [Digital Combat Simulator](https://www.digitalcombatsimulator.com) (DCS).
+SkyEye is a [Ground Controlled Intercept](https://en.wikipedia.org/wiki/Ground-controlled_interception) (GCI) bot for the flight simulator [Digital Combat Simulator](https://www.digitalcombatsimulator.com) (DCS).
 A GCI bot allows players to request information about the airspace in English using either voice commands or text entry, and to receive answers via verbal speech and text messages

-SkyEye uses Speech-To-Text and Text-To-Speech technology which runs locally on the same server as SkyEye.
+SkyEye uses Speech-To-Text and Text-To-Speech technology which runs locally on the same computer as SkyEye.
 No cloud APIs are required.
 It works with any DCS mission, singleplayer or multiplayer.
 No special scripting or mission editor setup is required.
 You can even run SkyEye on your own PC to provide GCI service on a remote multiplayer server.

 SkyEye is under active development.
-Several types of radio calls, such as `BOGEY DOPE`, `PICTURE`, `DECLARE`, `RADIO CHECK`, `ALPHA CHECK` and `SPIKED`, are functional running against live multiplayer servers.
+Most types of radio calls are functional running against live multiplayer servers.
 Howevever, there's still plenty to do before this is ready for widespread use.
-To see what I'm working on, check out the [branch network](https://github.com/dharmab/skyeye/network)!
+To see what I'm working on, check out the [milestones](https://github.com/dharmab/skyeye/milestones?direction=asc&sort=due_date&state=open)!

 ## Goals